Ticking Clocks: Plot

-Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) put a frozen lasagna in the microwave, intending that it will be ready in 21 1/2 minutes.
+In the cold open, Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) put a frozen lasagna in the microwave, intending that it will be ready in 21 1/2 minutes.
 However, they discover they ran out of garlic bread and rush to the grocery store.
 Jake (Andy Samberg) and Rosa (Stephanie Beatriz) are told by Holt (Andre Braugher) that a hacker is trying to break into the precinct's server to expose the cover of many informants and undercover agents, and unless they find the hacker in the next 19 minutes, Holt will have to use his emergency override to erase the server, and because the NYPD only backs it up twice a year, doing so would erase months of evidence and records.

 With help from Sergeant Knox (Sean Astin), they find that the hacker is in the precinct.
 Holt orders a lockdown in the building and has the squad inspect all floors.
 Amy (Melissa Fumero), who is at a dentist appointment, hurries to the precinct while Terry (Terry Crews) and Boyle (Joe Lo Truglio) struggle to maintain the peace between a group of warring sorority students in the building.
 Rosa is visited by her girlfriend, Jocelyn, who says she wants to break up with her because they don't spend time together but agrees to stay so they can discuss it.
 Rosa confesses to Jake that she plans to make things up with her and then break up with her, saying she is "always the dumper, never the dumpee," though she later admits she genuinely wants Jocelyn back and was merely putting on a front.

 To complicate matters, the hacker releases the sorority students from their holding cells, causing chaos to break out around the bullpen.
 Amy, Hitchcock and Scully return to the precinct just as time starts running out.
 Knox deduces that the hacker is on another floor but the squad finds no one there.
-Jake then deduces that Knox is the hacker, and Amy remembers he was involved in a crime she's investigating, and his real goal is to trick Holt into erasing incriminating evidence.
+Jake then deduces that Knox is the hacker, and Amy remembers he was caught on camera in a crime she's investigating - Knox only executed his plan because he knew Amy would be at the dentist.
 Jake texts Holt not to delete the information in the nick of time.
 Knox finds out, and holds Holt at gunpoint.
 However, a fire in the toaster oven (due to Hitchcock and Scully's burning garlic bread) distracts him, which allows the precinct to arrest him.
 Jake suggests to Hitchcock and Scully to eat their lasagna without garlic bread.
 The last scene shows Hitchcock and Scully eating the lasagna.